matn7/CS-Notes/src/main/java/persistence/README.md

 - An object of **value type** has **no database identity (primary key)** it belongs to an entity.
 - Value type objects are identified through owning entity.
 - The lifecycle of a **value type** object is bound to that of its owning **entity** object.
-- Classes like String and Integer are most simple **value type** classes.
+- Classes like String and Integer are the most simple **value type** classes.
 - Does the database identity of an object matters?
-    - Entity yes
+    - Entity yes.
-    - Value Types no
+    - Value Types no.
 - Do all persistent classes have their own database identity (primary key) - No.

-## Component Mapping
+## Component Mapping.

 - A component is a part of whole in such a way that if the whole destroyed, all its parts also destroyed with it.
 - E.g. your room in your house.